kevin-chalmers/set10108/labs/lab03/README.md

 }
 ```

-We set our function as a &lambda; expression and pass this into our trap algorithm.
+We set our function as a &lambda; expression and pass it into `trap`.
 If you run this you will get:

 ```shell
 Using 16777216 trapezoids.
 Estimated integral of function 0 to 3.14159 = 1.87253e-07